daniel-a-melo/pristine-angular/README.md

 - CSS support on vendor : check if resources (images, fonts) referenced by CSS can be loaded
 - Review hash on filenames: Incluide hash on dlls and make sure they are stable upon builds.
 See link #1
 - Add an error screen on development mode
 - Setup code coverage report.
 See links #3 and #4
+- Upgrade to webpack 3.
+Wait until plugins are released with correct peer dependencies.
+See link #9
 - Replace karma with Jest for running tests.
 See link #2
 - Experiment with Webpack 2's tree shaking feature to decrease vendor bundle size. (it may be necessary to not use DLL bundles though).
 See link #6